Ten FAQs on marketing with your database.

-- What data will be most valuable for marketing purposes?
+- What data is most valuable for marketing purposes?

 - How can I compile a good marketing database?

-- How do I keep my marketing data up-to-date and clean?
+- How do I keep my marketing database up to date?

 - Do I need to register with the Information Commissioner?

-- Is it worth getting help from a marketing database expert?
+- Should I get help from a marketing database expert?